Homemade Lavender Liqueur Recipe

 Since both vodka and sugar act as a preservative, this liqueur is shelf-stable.
 I prefer to keep it in a cool, dark cupboard and try to consume it within 6-12 months.

-Since I normally drink this liqueur when chilled, I often keep it in the fridge for easy access and the second bottle in storage.
+Since I normally drink this liqueur when chilled, I often keep it in the fridge.

 more lavender love